madkarmaa/DateTrigger/README.md

         }
     ),
     // Add as many events as you want, and they can even be executed at the same time!
-    // Maybe you like the default set of events as well, you can import them!
-    ...DEFAULT_EVENTS,
 };

 // After you're done, pass the object to the DateTriggerEventsHandler class